HUSH…HUSH, SWEET CHARLOTTE (1964) – Continued

 HOW STRIKINGLY BEAUTIFUL WAS AGNES MOOREHEAD!

-I’ve decided to do a feature on the cyphered Gay Noir character in film.
+I’ve decided to do a feature on the cyphered Gay Noir character in the film.
 “Queers and Dykes in the Dark.”
-Hopefully if I get through this tome, I’ll be able to write about giant bugs, mad scientists, coded gay characters and things that go bump in the night again.
+Hopefully, if I get through this tome, I’ll be able to write about giant bugs, mad scientists, coded gay characters, and things that go bump in the night again.
 I am monster girl after all.
 But, I digress yet again.
 So back to the tragic Miss Charlotte.

 Now we hear Charlotte’s voice say “Yes, Dr Drew” He continues with a brotherly tone.

 “Charlotte, they are asking you to leave this house.”
 Charlotte is sitting up in her 4 poster bed.
-Drew comes closer to talk with her, he continues with more fervor to his tone “because they are going to tear it down not because of any ulterior motives that you seem to imagine.”
+Drew comes closer to talk with her, he continues with more fervor in his tone “Because they are going to tear it down not because of any ulterior motives that you seem to imagine.”

-The scene cuts away to the taxi cab passing the stone marker that says Hollis Manor.
+The scene cuts away to the taxi cab passing the stone marker that says, Hollis Manor.
 Now we see it coming into view through the windshield of the cab.
-“Well Ma’am this is it” the birds are singing again.
-Zoom in, a close up on Miriam’s face.
+“Well, Ma’am this is it” the birds are singing again.
+Zoom in, a close-up of Miriam’s face.

-Miriam starts to get out of the cab, Velma is leaning on one of the huge columns, still an expression of vinegar drenching her face.
+Miriam starts to get out of the cab, Velma is leaning on one of the huge columns, still, an expression of vinegar drenching her face.
 A clarinet helps point out that there will be friction between these 2 women.
-The camera goes back and forth between Miriam settling herself out of the cab and Velma watching from her post, arms crossed skeptical and demonstratively annoyed.
+The camera goes back and forth between Miriam settling herself out of the cab and Velma watching from her post, arms crossed skeptically and demonstratively annoyed.
 Their eyes meet.
-Finally Miriam utters in a low voice with a touch of disbelief, “Velma…Velma Cruthers”
+Finally, Miriam utters in a low voice with a touch of disbelief, “Velma…Velma Cruthers”

 The music becomes more solemn as she walks up the great steps to the entrance.
 Velma is still leaning against the column she sarcastically utters “You nearly beat your telegram here” looking at her with hostility, yet Miriam says feigning to be courteous “I know I’m a day early, I hope it won’t inconvenience anybody.”

-Dr Drew calls Miriam from the stairs, all excited to see her.”Well I just can’t believe it” Miriam is framed by the front door.
-We only see half of Velma still leaning and looking at this woman that she absolutely doesn’t trust.
+Dr Drew calls Miriam from the stairs, all excited to see her.”Well, I just can’t believe it” Miriam is framed by the front door.
+We only see half of Velma still leaning and looking at this woman whom she absolutely doesn’t trust.